nuriagarciadeltiempo1999/website-template/aboutme.md

 subtitle: A brief personal description
 ---

-My name is Núria, and I am passionate about extracting knowledge from data and seeking solutions.
-I aim to guide my career towards data and statistical analysis to increase the understanding of diseases and improve medical treatments.
-Below is a summary of my academic background, professional experience, and interests.
+My name is Núria, and I am deeply passionate about transforming complex health data into meaningful insights to drive better understanding of diseases and enhance medical treatments.
+With a solid bioinformatics foundation and ongoing health data science training, I specialize in applying advanced data analysis, machine learning, and imaging techniques to solve real-world healthcare challenges.
+I am eager to leverage my skills in statistical and computational methods to contribute to impactful research and innovation in biomedical science.
+Below is a summary of my academic background, professional experience, and areas of interest.

 ### 🎓 Education

+**Master's Degree in Health Data Science**
+*URV, Barcelona (2024- ongoing)*

+- Applied machine learning and statistical methods to healthcare datasets
+- Analyzed large-scale health data for predictive modeling and decision support
+- Studied fundamentals of business formation and healthcare entrepreneurship
+- Conducted medical imaging analysis using advanced computational techniques

 **Bachelor's Degree in Bioinformatics**
 *UPF-UB-UPC-UAB, Barcelona (2023)*